cenpa/freqfit/README.md

 - maybe we need some way to sanitize the inputs before sending them to the classes so we can do less error checking in the classes? to speed up a little?
 - set up logger like this? https://stackoverflow.com/questions/56532106/how-to-use-python-logging-for-a-single-package
 - GERDA: figure out uncertainties
-- do we need to label parameters as both nuisance and includeinfit?
-- add way to combine experiments, can separately fit the test statistics for each experiment and then combine them through a convolution of their pdfs?
-- need a way to run the analysis automatically for an experiment.
 - implement PDG Chp 40 Eq 40.16 for Asimov dataset somewhere - check how to use with unbinned data.
 - options for different test statistics (see Cowan)
-- right now, we have `numba` running parallel at the level of the model.
+- [x] ~~right now, we have `numba` running parallel at the level of the model.
 Do we want that?
 It seems like maybe not...
 Especially since these will be very fast computations.
-Instead want the parallelization at a higher level.
+Instead want the parallelization at a higher level.~~ it's fine
-- probably need to settle on some variable name conventions (Louis prefers more characters :) )
+- [x] probably need to settle on some variable name conventions (Louis prefers more characters :) )
-- maybe we want to compute `np.log(2)` etc. and use values directly? not sure how much faster (a lot in testing, but IDK how many times these actually need to be computed)
+- [x] ~~maybe we want to compute `np.log(2)` etc. and use values directly? not sure how much faster (a lot in testing, but IDK how many times these actually need to be computed)~~ doesn't matter
 - [x] I think probably we need to rename the models to something more specific to 0vbb
 - [x] separate event energies into two types: 1. those close to Qbb and 2. those not close to Qbb.
 Can fit those close to Qbb using Gaussian + uniform w/ nuisance parameters and those not close with just a uniform.
 Should improve computation speed but requires two different models and then separate the data based on the two different models.
 The separation of the events into these two different categories should be done in the config file.
 Just need to write a model for the purely uniform case!